JudiniLabs/code-gpt-docs/docs/tutorial-features/code_autocompletion.md

         - Ollama starcoder2
         - Ollama - codegpt/deepseek-coder-1.3b-typescript
     - **Max Tokens:** The maximum number of tokens to generate.
 The model will stop once this many tokens have been generated, so this value trades off between latency and coherence.
     -  **Suggestion Delay:** The delay in **milliseconds** between the last character typed and the request for suggestions.
-By default is 3000.
+By default, it is 3000.

 :::note Autocomplete settings
 <p align="center">